joefazz/Fazz.Dev/posts/web-to-unity.md

 There's going to be a few of words and definitions that need to be described in order to explore the similarities and differences between creating UI for Unity projects vs React projects.

-- **MonoBehaviours** are the base class from which every Unity script (and component) derives.
-They contain lifecycle methods similar to React class components (with some distinct differences).
-They also allow you to create member variables that can drive UI creating something close to state in React.
 - **GameObjects** is the base class for all Unity entities that are in the scene.
 GameObjects are just containers for components and will always have a transform component (2D or 3D depending on usage) that tell the rendering engine where the entity is in the world.
 GameObjects are hierarchical like DOM elements in the way they have a parent GameObject and can have many siblings/children.
 - (Unity) **Components** are scripts that attach to GameObjects to give them special functionality, for example to display a 2D image you need to attach the `Image` component to your GameObject which will in turn have lots of additional property fields that let you select the colour of the image, the sprite to use etc.
 - **Prefabs** are reusable collections of GameObjects that are saved to the disk with the .prefab extension and can be either drag and dropped into a scene or Instantiated through the code.
 You can have prefabs within prefabs but unless you edit them at their root you won't change all the other instances of the prefab.